-Each brief film will give future genetic counselors, nurses and physicians a more robust understanding of rare genetic conditions, while modeling an attitude of respect for the humanity of patients.
+Each brief film will give future genetic counselors, nurses, physicians, OT’s, PT’s, families and communities, a more robust understanding of featured genetic, physical, intellectual and/or behavioral conditions, while modeling an attitude of respect for the humanity of patients.
 Viewers will get to see participants talk, move, and smile, a departure from the “patient-as-a-specimen” model that most educational medical literature utilizes.
 FRAME presents individuals living with specific genetic conditions in a manner, which captures their humanity and beauty.

 In each film, participants connect differently with the audience as they introduce themselves to viewers and then demonstrate hallmark characteristics of their condition, not in a clinical, but in a “ natural, real life” manner.
 This provides each visitor to the site, the opportunity to study and fully understand a genetic condition on a real, dynamic person, bringing a new perspective to medical education and the learning process.
 The script for each segment of the film will reflect the most current information on each condition as well as input from our team of well-regarded geneticists, specialists, families and support groups.